 How to Zip Files on Chromebook

-To Zip files, select the files you want to place in the zip.
-You can do that by pressing the ‘Ctrl’ key on your keyboard and tap on the file to select.
+1. To Zip files, open the Files app and select the files you want to place in the zip.
+You can do that by pressing the Ctrl key on your keyboard and then clicking on the file to select.
 You can even select multiple files in a similar way.

-It will create a Zip File in the same file location at the bottom.
-It will not completely move the files into the zip, they will just get copied to the zip file.
+3. It will create a Zip File in the same file location at the bottom.
+Files will not move to the zip, instead, they will be just copied into the zip file.

-By default, the name of the file will be set to “Archive.zip”.
-But you can double-tap on the file and select the option “Rename” to rename the zip name.
-That’s how you can create zip files on your Chromebook and you can send it to anyone online.
+4. By default, the name of the file will be set to “Archive.zip”.
+But you can right-click/double-finger-tap on the file and select the option Rename to rename the zip name.
+That’s how you can create zip files on your Chromebook and you can send them to anyone online.

 How to Unzip Files on Chromebook

-To Unzip the file, double click on the zip file to open it as separate mounted storage.
-Chrome OS shows mounted devices in a left sidebar.
+1. To extract only some files from the zip, double click on the zip file to open it as separate mounted storage.
+Chrome OS shows mounted devices in the left sidebar.

-Not just showing it as separate storage, even the complete process of extracting is similar to how we deal with a hard disc.
-To extract the files, select the files you want to extract.
-If you want to extract all the files, then press ctrl + A to select every file.
+2. Not just showing it as separate storage, even the extraction process is similar to how we deal with a hard disc.
+To extract files from the zip folder on Chromebook, select the files you want to extract.
+If you want to extract all the files, then press Ctrl + A to select every file.

-Now right-click/two-finger tap and select the option “Copy” in the pop-up menu.
+3. Now right-click/two-finger tap and select the option Copy in the pop-up menu.

-Now navigate to the destination where you want the files to extract and right-click/ two-finger tap and select the option “Paste” in the pop-up menu to paste the files over there.
+4. Then navigate to the destination folder where you want to save the extracted files and right-click/ two-finger tap and select Paste in the pop-up menu to paste the files over there.

-Now you can unmount the zip file by tapping on the unmount icon beside the zip file.
+5. Now you can unmount the zip file by tapping on the unmount icon beside the zip file in the sidebar.

-Once done, that’s it.
-Now your files app can even open 7z, ar, CAB, CPIO, deb, iso, jar, lha, pax, rpm, tar, warc files.
+2. Once done, that’s it.
+Now your files app can even open ar, CAB, CPIO, deb, iso, jar, lha, pax, rpm, tar, warc files.`

 By using the extension, you can only open, but cannot create files.
-Instead of using some third-party app, just create the zip file in. zip format in the Files app and use the Online Converter Free website to convert it to any file format you want.
+Instead of using some third-party app, just create a file in. zip format in the Files app and use the Online Converter Free website to convert it to any file format you want.

-To do that, just open the website choose the file you want to convert, and select the file type to which you want to convert and hit convert.
+To do that, just open the website choose the file you want to convert, select the file type to which you want to convert, and hit convert.
 Online converter Free will automatically convert the file and you can download it.